A boy smiles as he picks corn in a cornfield.

 Strengthen gender-responsive food and market systems to support the most vulnerable

-In fragile contexts, comprehensive rapid assessments also help us to identify gaps within systems and structures, equipping us to work with local institutions to support the most vulnerable.
-In hazard-prone areas, we help develop early warning systems and action plans for times of crisis, so that authorities are equipped with knowledge, skills and resources for effective disaster management.
-We focus where the need is greatest, building resilience and adaptability through temporary provisions of food, cash and credit.
+In fragile contexts, comprehensive rapid assessments help us to identify gaps within systems and structures.
+This equips us to work with local institutions to support the most vulnerable.
+In hazard-prone areas, we help develop early warning systems and action plans for times of crisis.
+This provides authorities with the knowledge, skills and resources that support effective disaster management.
+We focus where the need is greatest, building resilience and adaptability through temporary provisions for food, cash and credit.
 This gives families a safety net and helps them manage without slipping further into extreme poverty.

 ...